lit/lit/README.md

 ## Status

-`lit-html` is very new, under initial development, and not production-ready.
+`lit-html` is still under development.

- * It uses JavaScript modules, and there's no build set up yet, so out-of-the-box it only runs in Safari 10.1, Chrome 61, and Firefox 54 (behind a flag).
+ * It uses JavaScript modules, and there's no build set up yet, so out-of-the-box it only runs in Safari 10.1, Chrome 61, and Firefox 60 and Edge.
  * It has a growing test suite, but it has only been run manually on Chrome Canary, Safari 10.1 and Firefox 54.
  * Much more test coverage is needed for complex templates, especially template composition and Function and Iterable values.
  * It has not been benchmarked thoroughly yet.